Inhoudsopgave van deze pagina

 As noted previously, the Senate is rather more remote from day-to-day politics, if only because the parliamentary parties in the Senate are not formally bound by a government programme.
 The Senate is concerned only with the broad outline of policy.
 It can operate rather more independently than the House of Representatives.

 The Senate has a revising role in relation to draft legislation.
 Its members do not have the right to amend bills (the right of amendment).
 They can only vote on them and either accept or reject them.

-Nor are questions answered orally in the Senate.
 Furthermore, the members of Senate make much less use of the right to ask written questions than the members of the House of Representatives.